 6. DEFENSES DISPUTING DUI TEST RESULTS

 Everywhere in the U.S., anyone who drives with a blood alcohol content (BAC) level at or above 0.08 percent can be convicted of driving under the influence or driving while intoxicated.
 (For drivers under age 21, most states enforce a zero tolerance policy.)
-Nevertheless, a DUI defense attorney may offer the “rising blood alcohol” defense, which is based on the absorption rate of alcohol into the bloodstream.
+Nevertheless, a criminal defense attorney may offer the “rising blood alcohol” defense, which is based on the absorption rate of alcohol into the bloodstream.
 The defense claims that while the suspect was below the legal limit while driving, his or her BAC level only reached 0.08 percent later, when the blood or breath test was conducted.
 A DUI lawyer may ask an expert witness to testify when offering this defense.

 A number of factors can make DUI test results inaccurate.
 Most breathalyzer devices cannot distinguish between alcohol in the blood, and a number of other chemicals that are structurally similar, so certain foods, medical conditions, and medications can result in a false reading.
 Most states also have established procedures for the administration of DUI tests and the maintenance of breathalyzer devices.
 If the police did not adhere to established procedures, or if a breathalyzer device was defective, a DUI attorney may be able to have the test results deemed inadmissible.